dolmios/dolmios.com/README.md

 # dolmios.com

 > My personal site on the information superhighway.
+You can find my resume at [dolmios.com/resume](https://dolmios.com/resume) if you are curious which college I didn’t go to 🥴 (yet.. maybe?).

 ## Install